DillLabs/launch-dill-node/README.md

 - Choose `1` to run a light node.
 - Choose `2` to run a full node.

-Mind that, for pool validator you need to run a full node.
+Please note that for pool validator you need to run a full node.

 After launching successfully, you should see an output like this: